🧡 Skip to main content🔍 Skip to search

 Ping DNS…

 Ping the domain name server (DNS).
-Once default working folder has been specified, we can start with gathering various data from other machines possibly involved in inability of Automation Workshop to reach the remote server.
+Once the default working folder has been specified, we can start with gathering various data from other machines possibly involved in the inability of Automation Workshop to reach the remote server.

 Enter ping 8.8.8.8 >dns.txt into the Command line input.